idleberg/node-makensis/README.md

 #### `strict: <boolean>`

-Treat warnings as errors, equivalent of the `-WX` switch
+Treat warnings as errors.
+Equivalent of the `-WX` switch

 #### `define: <Object>`

-Defines symbols for the script [to value], equivalent of the `-D` switch
+Defines symbols for the script [to value].
+Equivalent of the `-D` switch

 **Example**